willroy/Rubygame/README.md

 # Rubygame
 This project uses 'Gosu', Gosu is a 2D game development library.
-There are to branches in this project, the direction bramch: (This is the development of the characters facing a certain way.) and the master branch contains a moving single sprite with arrow keys.
+There is just the master branch atm which contains the WIP game.

-(Made in ruby (if you didn't know (which i doubt)))
+(Made in ruby)

 Linux Installation Instructions: